maestro-server/webdocs/docs/userguide/cloud_inventory/inventory/servers.rst

 Server details

 ============ ========================================================================================================================================================================================================
-Field        Functional
+Field        Description
 ============ ========================================================================================================================================================================================================
-Storage      Add a storage information, mount path, size in GB and if is a root device.
+Storage      Storage configuration as a mount path, size in GB and if is a boot device.
-Datacenter   Providers, region and zones, if this server still in cloud Environment you can put the instance id on id_instance field.
-Avoiding Maestro to duplicate this server.
+Datacenter   Providers, region and zones, used by cloud datacenters, you can put the instance id on id_instance field, avoiding Maestro to duplicate this server.
 Auth         Dummy information about how the team can loggin into servers.
 Service      Show up all services running, It can be used on ``Application Manager`` page to track the service configuration.
 ============ ========================================================================================================================================================================================================